LGBTQ Travel Guide to Washington, DC

 Catch at Game with Local Sports Fans

-Depending on what time of year you’re visiting the District, you may be lucky enough to catch the Nats play a baseball game at Nationals Park in Navy Yard, the Mystics play b-ball at the Verizon Center in Chinatown, DC United play soccer at RFK Stadium or the Washington Kastles play a couple tennis matches at Kastles Stadium at the Smith Center.
+Depending on what time of year you’re visiting the District, you may be lucky enough to catch the Nats play a baseball game at Nationals Park in Navy Yard, Consider planning your trip in time to attend the gay-friendly baseball game on Nationals Night OUT. the Mystics play b-ball at the Verizon Center in Chinatown, DC United play soccer at RFK Stadium or the Washington Kastles play a couple tennis matches at Kastles Stadium at the Smith Center.
 Get your game on!

 Hobnob with Celebrities